Vikram Vedha (2022 film): Plot

-SSP Vikram is an honest police officer, who has a black-and-white sense of good and evil.
-Vedha is a dreaded gangster from Kanpur who understands the nuance in between.
+SSP Vikram is an honest police officer, who has a black-and-white understanding of good and evil.
+Vedha Betal is a dreaded middle-aged gangster from Kanpur who understands the nuances in between.
 Vikram's best friend SSP Abbas leads an encounter unit in the STF, which is formed to eliminate Vedha.
-In one encounter, the squad kills some of Vedha's henchmen, framing an unarmed criminal killed by Vikram to avoid further inquiry.
+In one encounter, the squad kills some of Vedha's henchmen, framing an unarmed criminal having a burn mark on his right hand killed by Vikram to avoid further inquiry.
 As the unit plans another encounter, Vedha enters the police station and voluntarily surrenders.
-When Vikram interrogates Vedha, he offers to narrate a story to him.
-The first act relates about Vedha becoming a dreaded gangster, who warns his younger brother Shatak, who is a mathematical genius, to stay away from crime, but Shatak is forced by a rival gangster, Babloo to carry drugs.
-When Shatak and his friend Chanda are caught by the police, Shatak confesses and Babloo is arrested.

-On his boss Shiv Prasad's orders, Babloo assaults Shatak, leaving a permanent scar on his hand.
+When Vikram interrogates Vedha, he offers to narrate a story to him, which moves to a flashback.

+Thirteen years ago, a young Vedha is a henchman to dreaded criminal kingpin Parshuram Pandey in Kanpur; he warns his younger brother Shatak, a kid with mathematical genius mind and his friend Chanda who also got raised by Vedha, to stay away from crime, but Shatak and Chanda are forced by a rival gangster, Babloo to carry drugs while returning from school when Vedha was off to Lucknow for a few days.
+When Shatak and Chanda are caught by the police, Shatak confesses and Babloo is arrested.
+On his boss Shiv Prasad's orders, Babloo assaults Shatak with a heated iron rod, leaving a permanent scar on his right hand.

 Vedha asks Vikram if he should kill Babloo or Shiv Prasad.
 Vikram replies that Shiv Prasad was the real culprit, to which Vedha implies that he killed Shiv Prasad.
 Vedha's lawyer, who turns out to be Vikram's wife Priya, intervenes and bails him out.
 Vikram realises that the unarmed criminal framed by them for avoiding inquiry was actually Shatak, based on the mark in his hand.
-Worried that Vedha might try to kill Abbas, Vikram rushes to save Abbas, but finds him and Chanda shot dead.
+Realising that Shatak was Vedha's weak-point and he could go to any length for Shatak and might try to kill Abbas out of revenge for Shatak's murder, Vikram rushes to save Abbas, but finds him and Chanda shot dead.
 The IG dismisses it as a botched encounter.
 Priya refuses to divulge Vedha's whereabouts to Vikram.
-Enraged by this, Vikram raids Vedha's tenements and manages to capture him.
+Enraged, Vikram intercepts Priya's phone and raids Vedha's tenements and manages to capture him, planning to kill him by encounter.
 Vedha requests Vikram to listen to another story.